abhiTronix/deffcode/docs/installation/index.md

 * Any :material-linux: Linux distro released in 2016 or later
 * :fontawesome-brands-windows: Windows 7 or later
-* :material-apple: MacOS 10.12.6 (Sierra) or later
+* :material-apple: macOS 10.12.6 (Sierra) or later

 &thinsp;